My business is Franchises. Ratings. Success stories. Ideas. Work and education

 • The landscape of the area, the presence of hills,

-• Buildings on the territory of iron, concrete, impairing the signal throughput.
+• Buildings on the territory made of iron and concrete that impair the signal passability.

-The owner of a private house needs to take into account the length of his stay outside the city - if it is only a couple of months a year, then the stationary option may not be suitable.
-It is important to assess the safety of the settlement, whether expensive equipment will become the object of theft.
-When choosing, you need to focus on network speed, the cost of installing equipment, and monthly use.
+The owner of a private house needs to take into account the length of his stay outside the city - if it is only a couple of months a year, then a stationary option may not be suitable.
+It is important to assess the security of the locality, whether expensive equipment will become a target for theft.
+When choosing, you need to focus on network speed, cost of equipment installation, and monthly use.

 Network connection options outside the city

-The option is possible if the provider's networks have already been installed in the village.
-New fiber-optic networks for the sake of one user are not practical to pull out of the city.
-This connection method allows you to receive large amounts of information for short time.
-The connection speed is high, stability allows you to use network access to download large files, upload videos and texts to the network, surf social networks..
-The cable is protected from electromagnetic interference, well tolerated conditions environment.
+This option is possible if the provider’s networks are already installed in the village.
+It is not practical to extend new fiber-optic networks outside the city for the sake of one user.
+This connection method allows you to receive large amounts of information within short time.
+The connection speed is high, stability allows you to use network access to download large files, upload videos and texts to the network, and surf social networks..
+The cable is protected from electromagnetic interference and withstands conditions well environment.
 Providers offer convenient unlimited tariffs.

-The average cost of a tariff with a speed of 50 Mbps is 500-600 rubles.
-The owner of the house can mount an access point, connect a wireless network.
-The cost of such a service for summer residents, even if the provider agrees to run fiber out of the city, is not less than 30 thousand rubles.
+The average cost of a tariff with a speed of 50 Mbit is 500-600 rubles.
+The owner of the house can install an access point and connect a wireless network.
+The cost of such a service for summer residents, even if the provider agrees to provide fiber optics outside the city, is at least 30 thousand rubles.

 2. Telephone cable

 Another type of wired Internet, but this time the conductor is telephone networks, or ADSL channels.
-The speed here is lower than in the case of fiber optics.
-The telephone cable is vulnerable to other communications: power lines can interfere, signal quality deteriorates even inclement weather. telephone lines how signal conductors are practically not used now, since there are more efficient ones, simple ways.
-But for giving, if there are no other options, this method is quite possible.
+The speed here is lower than with fiber optics.
+The telephone cable is vulnerable to other communications: power lines can create interference, and even inclement weather degrades the signal quality.
+Telephone lines as signal conductors are practically not used now, since there are more efficient ones, simple ways.
+But for a dacha, if there are no other options, this method is quite possible.

 A convenient way to connect, but not in all localities it can be found.
-The essence is simple: a Wi-Fi router is installed in the village, which creates a wireless network over a large area, which can be accessed by several settlements at once.
-Each resident receives access keys to the network.
-Among the minuses is limited traffic and speed, among the pluses are low tariffs no more than 1000 rubles per month.
-The subscriber does not need to buy special equipment, modern gadgets without exception support wireless technology.
+The idea is simple: a Wi-Fi router is installed in the village, which creates a wireless network over a large area, which can include several settlements at once.
+Each resident receives network access keys.
+Among the disadvantages is limited traffic and speed, among the advantages are low tariffs no more than 1000 rubles per month.
+The subscriber does not need to buy special equipment; modern gadgets, without exception, support wireless communication technology.

 4. Wi-Max technology

 Similar to the previous method.
-The provider establishes a fixed radio access point to which subscribers connect.
+The provider installs a fixed radio access point to which subscribers connect.
 You will have to buy equipment: an antenna, a modem.
-The advantages of this method include high speed, stability.
-Among the minuses are many restrictions.
+The advantages of this method include high speed and stability.
+Among the disadvantages are many restrictions.
 Not all providers use this technology.
 It is not applicable in every village.

-The cost of connection reaches 30 thousand rubles, and the range of the network is limited.
-You will have to pay a lot for high speed - up to 6000 rubles per month.
+The cost of connection reaches 30 thousand rubles, and the network range is limited.
+You have to pay a lot for high speed - up to 6,000 rubles per month.

-Perhaps one of the most expensive ways to start home network.
-Communication with the satellite can be established from any remote point in the country, the speed will be high and stable.
-Not without but: not all providers connect subscribers to satellite Internet.
-A set of equipment from an antenna, a transceiver, an amplifier can cost up to 30 thousand rubles.
-Tariffs are also high: 2-4 thousand rubles a month.
-An Internet connection using a satellite can be of two types: one-way, when a terrestrial communication signal, such as a telephone, is needed for data transfer, or two-way, when one dish is enough, a cable from it.
-Two-way internet is now more popular.
+Perhaps one of the most expensive ways to start a home network.
+Communication with the satellite can be established from any remote point of the country, the speed will be high and stable.
+There is a but: not all providers connect subscribers to satellite Internet.
+A set of equipment consisting of an antenna, transceiver, and amplifier can cost up to 30 thousand rubles.
+Tariffs are also high: 2-4 thousand rubles per month.
+An Internet connection using a satellite can be of two types: one-way, when a terrestrial communication signal, for example, a telephone, is needed to transmit data, or two-way, when one dish and a cable from it are enough.
+Two-way Internet is more popular now.

 6. Mobile Internet